alexji/m2fs_reduction/README.md

 With major assistance from Dan Kelson (Carnegie Observatories).

-Including some code adpated from T. Hansen, J. Simon, G. Blanc
+Including some code adapted from T. Hansen, J. Simon, G. Blanc

 # Requirements
 * Attempted to be python 2/3 compatible, but only tested in python 3.6